bjrkk/bjrkk/README.md

 # 👋 hey, I’m @bjrkk
-- Hobbist developer.
+- Hobbyist developer.
 Into open-source software.
 I enjoy breaking things (open) and learning more.
 Also into music, art and video games, stuff is pretty swell.